Below is an expanded version of the tips that I provided on her blog.

 There are times in every relationship where one or the other can’t always be there (for example, my husband was working on getting his Master’s degree a few years ago and had to spend every other weekend in Sacramento, 100 miles away).

-You and your significant other might be at varying levels of readiness but what’s important is whether your needs or requirements are being met.
+You and your significant other might be at varying levels of readiness but what’s important is whether your needs or relationship requirements are being met.

 Are you happy in the relationship?
 Is the relationship working for you?

-Not Knowing Your Needs and Requirements
+Not Knowing Your Needs and relationship requirements

 Needs are the things that we need to have happen in a relationship in order for the relationship to work for us.